HN-MVTS: HyperNetwork-based Multivariate Time Series Forecasting

+Moreover, since the trained hypernetwork outputs fixed weights that do not depend on the specific input time series, we can compute them only once after the training procedure is complete.
+Hence, we remove a hypernetwork and copy weights $\textbf{W}_K^{(n)}$ (\ref{eq:linearhyper}) into the last linear layer of the base model (\ref{eq:last_layer}).
+As a result, the inference time won't be affected (though deployment overheads, e.g., I/O, memory layout, may still cause minor variation), making our HN-MVTS as fast as the base model.

-Thus, the proposed approach uses a learnable component embedding combined with a hypernetwork to produce channel-specific final-layer weights as a data-adaptive regularizer, integrate seamlessly with diverse backbone architectures, and preserve inference cost.
-These points with empirical gains discussed in the next section are a substantive contribution beyond straightforward reapplication of existing hypernetwork's ideas.
+Thus, the proposed approach uses a learnable component embedding combined with a hypernetwork to produce channel-specific final-layer weights as a data-adaptive regularizer, integrates seamlessly with diverse backbone architectures, and preserves inference ~\cite{savchenko2016search}.
+These points with empirical gains discussed in the next section are a substantive contribution beyond the straightforward reapplication of existing hypernetwork's ideas.